feast-dev/feast/CONTRIBUTING.md

 > Setup [pre-commit hooks](#pre-commit-hooks) to automatically format and lint on commit.

 ### Unit Tests
-Unit tests (`pytest`) for Feast Python SDK / CLI can be used verify functionality:
+Unit tests (`pytest`) for the Feast Python SDK / CLI can run as follows:
 ```sh
 make test-python
 ```